Cleveland Clinic CRNA School: Admissions, Tuition & 2026 Guide

 Year 1: Foundations

-The first year is heavily front-loaded with didactic coursework: advanced physiology, pharmacology, anesthesia principles, and chemistry/physics of anesthesia.
-Expect 25-35 hours of class and study weekly during the academic block, plus simulation labs.
-Many students find this the most academically intense stretch.
+Expect 25–35 hours of class and study weekly during the academic block, plus simulation labs.
+Many students find this the most academically demanding stretch.

 Years 2 and 3: Clinical Immersion

-Once clinicals begin, students transition to 40-50 hour clinical weeks plus call shifts, ongoing didactic seminars, and capstone DNP project work.
-A typical clinical day starts at 6:00 AM with patient evaluation, anesthetic planning, and case setup, followed by induction, intraoperative management, and emergence.
-Evenings often include preparation for the next day’s cases and ongoing study for board exam content.
+A typical clinical day starts around 6:00 AM with patient evaluation, anesthetic planning, and case setup, followed by induction, intraoperative management, and emergence.

-Is Cleveland Clinic CRNA Program Accredited?
+Is the Cleveland Clinic CRNA Program Accredited?

 Yes.
-The program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
-Graduates are eligible to sit for the National Certification Examination (NCE) administered by the NBCRNA.
-Verify current accreditation status on the COA website.
+The program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).

 This Program Is Perfect for You If:

-• You want exposure to the highest-acuity cases available in CRNA training
+• You want exposure to the highest-acuity cases available in CRNA training.

-• You’re drawn to cardiac, transplant, or complex subspecialty anesthesia
+• You’re drawn to cardiac, transplant, or complex subspecialty anesthesia.

-• You value research and want a program where the DNP project is genuinely meaningful
+• You value research and want a program where the DNP project is genuinely meaningful.

-• You can handle a fast-paced, high-expectations academic medical center culture
+• You can handle a fast-paced, high-expectations academic medical center culture.

-• You’re prepared to take on private-university tuition for elite clinical exposure
+• You’re prepared to take on private-university tuition for elite clinical exposure.

 Consider Other Options If:

-• You prefer smaller community-hospital clinical environments
+• You prefer smaller community-hospital clinical environments.

-• You’re not yet competitive on GPA, ICU acuity, or CCRN—build credentials first
+• You’re not yet competitive on GPA, ICU acuity, or CCRN — build credentials first.

 Living in Cleveland: What to Expect